hbhutta/xenon-gas-exchange-consortium/README.md

 ## Setup

-The xenon gas exchange pipeline is a cross platform program that works on Windows, Mac and Linux system.
+The xenon gas exchange pipeline is a cross system_vendor program that works on Windows, Mac and Linux system.
 At least 8GB of RAM is required to run this pipeline.
 Windows users can install Windows Subsystem for Linux (WSL) or install Ubuntu as dual boot/in the virtual box.
 The details of WSL installation can be seen in Section 1.1.
 Warning: run time in WSL can be slower compare to Linux or Mac system.

 ### 1.1.
 Windows Subsystem for Linux